Bradish Johnson: Woodland described

-In 1863 the Union Army's "Office of Negro Labor" was sent to Woodland to investigate conditions there.
-They found that on the plantation "great ill feeling and discontent" existed.
-The slaves begged to be given permission to enlist in the Union Army.
+In 1863, the Union army's "Office of Negro Labor" was sent to Woodland to investigate conditions there.
+They found that on the plantation, "great ill feeling and discontent" existed.
+The slaves begged to be given permission to enlist in the Union army.
 They complained that their rations were "unfairly curtailed" by the overseer and that he was "lecherous toward their women".
 After the inspectors had left, the overseer is said to have "harangued the Negroes, boasted of his unlimited power over them," and "used seditious and insulting language" towards the Union.
 This report presents a very different picture from the one that appeared in Johnson's New York Times obituary and in the official history of the Chemical Corn Exchange Bank, which claimed that he had freed his slaves prior to the Emancipation Proclamation.

 Personal life

 Johnson married a New Yorker named Louisa Anna Lawrance around 1834.
-Together they had ten children.
+Together, they had ten children.
 Their New York residence was located near fashionable Madison Square, at 21st Street on the short block between Broadway and Fifth Avenue.
-In 1874 Johnson retired from business in New York and moved to New Orleans, where he had a new Italianate mansion built in the Garden District at 2343 Prytania Street.
+In 1874, Johnson retired from business in New York and moved to New Orleans, where he had a new Italianate mansion built in the Garden District at 2343 Prytania Street.
 The house is now home to the Louise S. McGehee School.
-The family also had an estate in East Islip, on the South Shore of Long Island, NY, which is where Johnson died on November 3, 1892.
+The family also had an estate in East Islip, on the South Shore of Long Island, New York, where Johnson died on November 3, 1892.
 Johnson is interred at Green-Wood Cemetery in Brooklyn, New York.
+He was a member of The Boston Club of New Orleans.

 Legacy

 After Johnson retired to New Orleans, his house at 21st and Broadway was home to the Lotos Club.
-In 1918 the Johnson heirs had an office building erected on the site.
+In 1918, the Johnson heirs had an office building erected on the site.
 The building, at 921–925 Broadway, is called the Bradish Johnson Building.

 An image of "Woodland" was used on the logo of the liqueur Southern Comfort from 1934 to 2001.